 Shoulder pain can be caused by trauma or injury, osteoarthritis or by wear on the shoulder joint that occurs over time.
-DMC Orthopaedic Surgeons and specialists use state-of-the-art procedures to treat shoulder pain, allowing you the freedom to return to your normal activities quickly and without pain.
+DMC Orthopaedic Surgeons use state-of-the-art procedures to treat shoulder pain, allowing you the freedom to return to your normal activities quickly and without pain.

 One of the most important parts of the shoulder, your rotator cuff consists of muscles and tendons that hold the shoulder in place and allow you to lift your arm and reach up.
 An injury to the rotator cuff, such as a tear, may happen suddenly when falling on an outstretched hand, or develop over time due to repetitive activities.